Hieromon/AutoConnect/mkdocs/otabrowser.md

 ## Updates with the Web Browser

 You can implement the user sketch as described in the [ESP8266 Arduino Core documentation](https://arduino-esp8266.readthedocs.io/en/latest/ota_updates/readme.html#implementation-overview) to realize using the web browser as an update client.
-By incorporating the ESP8266HTTPUpdateServer class into AutoConnect, you can operate the page for selecting the update owned by ESP8266HTTPUpdateServer from the AutoConnect menu.
-Updates with a web browser are implemented using ESP8266HTTPUpdateServer class together with ESP8266WebServer and ESP8266mDNS classes.
-However, **ESP32 Arduino core does not provide a class implementaion equivalent to ESP8266HTTPUpdateServer**.
-Therefore, it is necessary to implement HTTPUpdateServer class for ESP32 to realize the update with a Web browser using the ESP32. **The AutoConnect library includes an implementation of the HTTPUpdateServer class for ESP32 to make it easy for you to experience**. [^1]
+By incorporating the ESP8266HTTPUpdateServer class into AutoConnect, you can operate the dialog page for selecting the updating binary sketch file owned by ESP8266HTTPUpdateServer from the AutoConnect menu.

+Update feature with a web browser is implemented using ESP8266HTTPUpdateServer class and ESP8266mDNS class.
+However, **ESP32 Arduino core does not provide a class implementation equivalent to ESP8266HTTPUpdateServer**.
+Therefore, it is necessary to implement HTTPUpdateServer class for ESP32 to realize the update using a Web browser. **The AutoConnect library includes an implementation of the HTTPUpdateServer class for ESP32 to make it easy for you to experience**. [^1]

 [^1]: You can find the implementation of the **HTTPUpdateServer** class in the **WebUpdate** folder included in the **AutoConnect library examples folder**.